zkemail/docusaurus/docs/generic-relayer/quickstart/api-reference.md

 ---
 `accountCode` (string)

-Random `uint256` value to create the SALT in the email body.
+A random `uint256` value used to derive the user's address from their email address using CREATE2.

 ---
 `codeExistsInEmail` (boolean)